 Fregate island invertebrates

 The only conservation measures specifically for invertebrates are the captive breeding programme for the threatened species from Fregate island.
 NPTS worked with the Zoological Society of London's Invertebrate Conservation Centre to maintain a viable captive population of Seychelles giant millipede (Sechelleptus seychellarum), giant tenebrionid beetle (Pulposipes herculeanus), Fregate island snail (Pachnodus fregatensis) and Seychelles giant scorpion (Chiromachus ochropus).
 These are all threatened by brown rats (Rattus norvegicus) which invaded the island in 1995.
 It was feared that rats will feed on these large invertebrates and as the rat population expanded the invertebrates may have become extinct.
 The millipede is found on several other islands.
 The beetle is restricted to Fregate island (historically it was also found on Round island near Mauritius and probably on other Seychelles islands) as is the snail.
 The scorpion is found on other islands in Seychelles but is only abundant on Fregate.
 All four species are established in captivity, ensuring that a reservoir population is maintained.
-Rats were eradicated from the island in 2000 and invertebrate population surveys were carried out by NPTS in 2002.
-Field work on Fregate by NPTS discovered a new genus of snail in 1999, now thought to be Extinct.
+Rats were eradicated from the island in 2000 and invertebrate population surveys were carried out by my in 2002.
+In 1999 I discovered a new genus of snail on Fregate, now thought to be Extinct.